Stephen F. Brown: Later life

-After the war Brown enrolled at Albany Law School, from which he graduated in 1868.
-He then relocated to Chicago, where he established a successful law practice and was also successful as a real estate investor.
+After the war Brown enrolled at Albany Law School.
+He graduated in 1868.

-During the Great Chicago Fire of 1871 he lost his law library, the building containing his law office and several other buildings he owned, but he was able to recover and continue his law practice and business activities.
+He moved to Chicago, which was growing rapidly.
+There he established a successful law practice and was also successful as a real estate investor.
+During the Great Chicago Fire of 1871 he lost his law library, the building containing his law office, and several other buildings he owned.
+He was able to recover and continue his law practice and business activities.

-In May, 1882 the U. S. Grant Grand Army of the Republic Post (Number 28) in Chicago held a testimonial dinner in Brown's honor, and presented him with a medal to commemorate his heroism at Gettysburg.
+In May 1882 the U. S. Grant Grand Army of the Republic Post (Number 28) in Chicago held a testimonial dinner in Brown's honor.
+They presented him with a medal to commemorate his heroism at Gettysburg.

-In 1891 Brown returned to Swanton so he could care for his aged parents, and he continued to reside there after their deaths.
+In 1891 Brown returned to his hometown of Swanton to care for his aged parents.
+His father died during that year.
+He continued to reside there after his mother died, too.

-Brown was elected President of the Reunion Society of Vermont Officers in 1901.
+In 1901 Brown was elected President of the Reunion Society of Vermont Officers.
 He was active in the Grand Army of the Republic (GAR) and the Military Order of the Loyal Legion of the United States (MOLLUS).